 The casino group argued in court that their respective businesses would be harmed from the alleged unlawful competition.
 A license to offer online gambling cost each casino $10 mm.

-According to the testimony from Drew Svitko, Executive Director of the PA Lottery, the Pennsylvania online lottery currently has 100k player accounts and has generated $375 mm in revenue since it launched in May 2018.
+According to the testimony from Drew Svitko, Executive Director of the PA Lottery, the PA Lottery currently has 100k player accounts and has generated $375 mm in revenue since it launched in May 2018.
 The iLottery has generated $32 mm in profit on that revenue.

 “We agree that loss of a business opportunity and market share may constitute irreparable harm […],” wrote the judge.
 “However, in this case, there has been no concrete evidence that [the casinos] will lose a business opportunity.
 As of July 15, 2019, [the casinos] will be able to offer online gaming that includes different gaming opportunities than are available through iLottery.”

 “There is competing testimony about whether the markets, or players, for the two types of online offerings are the same,” Jubelirer also concluded.

 As for the Lottery’s revenues, “Svitko testified that an injunction would all but cripple the iLottery, that the projected revenue included in the budget would be lost, and that the Lottery could not recoup the money it has spent on advertising its products,” said the opinion.

 Furthermore, the lottery would suffer “reputational harm […] in the form of negative press and accusations, morale, and lost efforts,” according to the Svitko testimony.